 A beaded piece of jewellery can be attached to the clasp in a number of different ways.
 Crimps are little tubes of metal designed to be 'squashed' together to secure the design.
-They look neat and are a really popular choice.
+They look neat and are a really popular choice in jewellery making.

 We stock a selection of crimps in sterling silver, rolled gold & silver and plated metal in a variation of sizes.
 On this page we give a step by step on how to secure a crimp as well as talk about the different tools needed you can use.

 We've also a few examples of jewellery projects that have incorporated crimps as part of the design feature.

 It is important to note that crimps are not always suitable for all projects - some wire, thread and silk can be slightly too dainty (e.g. 0.2mm) for the crimps to keep secure.
 If this is the case, knotting your thread or wire where the crimp will sit can help to keep it more secure by giving the crimp more to hold on to.